bapjiws/apollo-link-log-query/README.md

 <h2 id="usage">Usage</h2>

-Import and [compose](https://www.apollographql.com/docs/link/composition.html) with other links using `ApolloLink.from`:
+Import and [compose](https://www.apollographql.com/docs/link/composition.html) with other links using `ApolloLink.from`.
+On the server side, go:

 ```js
 import { ApolloClient } from 'apollo-client';